 Cats are typically much pickier eaters than dogs and have more sensitive stomachs, so it’s usually easier to boost doggie kibble with superfoods than cat chow.
 Read on for seven delicious superfoods that are suitable for dogs—but be sure to check with your veterinarian before switching up your pet’s diet.

 It might surprise you that seaweed and nori are very dog-friendly!
 Low-sodium, unflavored varieties provide healthy doses of protein, B vitamins, zinc, copper, and chlorophyll.
 An occasional meal boosted with seaweed is known to enhance immune function and metabolism in both dogs and humans.
 In fact, there's a host of scientific research that is published about the benefits of seaweed and ways that incorporating it into pet diets can benefit them just as much as humans!
+Check out Navitas Organics' 100% organic seaweed & kelp powder blend for an easy way to incorporate marine veggies into your pet's diet.

 3. Chia Seeds